Updated June 14, 2023

 Difference Between Big Data and Predictive Analytics

-As one of the most “hyped” terms in the market today, there is no consensus as to how to define Big Data and Predictive Analytics.
+As one of the most “hyped” terms in the market today, there is no consensus on defining Big Data and Predictive Analytics.

-Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation.
+Big data is high-volume, high-velocity, and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision-making, and process automation.
 Big Data has emerged as an important area of interest in study and research among practitioners and academicians.
-The exponential growth of data is fueled by the exponential growth of the internet and digital devices.
-Advancement in technology is making it economically feasible to store and analyze huge amounts of data.
-Big Data includes a mix of structured, semi-structured and unstructured real-time data originating from a variety of sources.
+The exponential growth of the internet and digital devices fuels the exponential growth of data.
+Technology advancements are making it economically feasible to store and analyze huge amounts of data.
+Big Data includes a mix of structured, semi-structured, and unstructured real-time data originating from various sources.

-Predictive analytics encompasses a variety of statistical techniques from modeling, machine learning, and data mining that analyze current and historical facts to make predictions about the future, or otherwise unknown events.
+Predictive analytics encompasses a variety of statistical techniques from modeling, machine learning, and data mining that analyze current and historical facts to make predictions about future or otherwise unknown events.
 Predictive Analytics provides a methodology for tapping intelligence from large data sets.
-Many visionary companies such as Google, Amazon etc. have realized the potential of Big Data and Analytics in gaining competitive advantage.
-These techniques provide several opportunities like discovering patterns or better optimization algorithms.
-Managing and analyzing Big Data also constitutes few challenges – namely size, quality, reliability and completeness of data.
+Many visionary companies, such as Google, Amazon, etc. have realized the potential of Big Data and Analytics in gaining competitive advantage.
+These techniques provide several opportunities, like discovering patterns or better optimization algorithms.
+Managing and analyzing Big Data also constitutes a few challenges – namely, size, quality, reliability, and completeness of data.

 Head to Head Comparisons Between Big Data and Predictive Analytics (Infographics)